wanghongzhou/docker-dev-env/gitlab/README.md

     GITLAB_SHM_SIZE=256m
     ```

-3. Make sure you are in the same directory as docker-compose.yml and start GitLab:
+3. Make sure you are in the same directory as docker-compose.yml and start GitLab, the initial startup time is
+   relatively long, please wait patiently:

     ```shell
     $ docker-compose up -d